Skip to content

 npx claudelint validate-agents --path tests/fixtures/projects/invalid-all-categories

 The invalid-all-categories fixture has intentional violations across all 10 validator categories.
-The valid-complete fixture has valid files for every category and should produce zero issues.
+The valid-complete fixture should produce zero issues.
 Both are tested in CI via tests/integration/fixture-projects.test.ts.

 Library code uses DiagnosticCollector instead of console for all output.
 See Architecture for full details.